openebs-archive/openebs-docs/docs/configurepools.md

   Note: In OpenEBS, the pool instance do not extend beyond a node.
 The replication happens at volume level but not at pool level.
 See [volumes and pools relationship](/docs/next/cstor.html#relationship-between-cstor-volumes-and-cstor-pools) in cStor for a deeper understanding.

+- `maxPools`

+  This value represents the maximum number cStorPool instances to be created.
+In other words if `maxPools` is `3`, then three nodes are randomly chosen by OpenEBS and one cStorPool instance each is created on them  with one disk (`striped`) or two disks (`mirrored`)

+  This value should be less than or equal to the total number of Nodes in the cluster.

 - `diskList`